 - the distance between the two MUSIM gap occasions is equal to or smaller than 4ms.

-An aperiodic MUSIM gap, when configured, is unconditionally kept in case of collisions with other gaps.
-All gaps including MUSIM gaps and measurement gaps.
-An aperiodic MUSIM gap cannot be configured with priority by the the network.

 The distance between two MUSIM gap occasions is defined as the time difference between the ending point of the first occasion and the starting point of the second occasion, where the first MUSIM gap occasion occurs earlier in time than the second MUSIM gap occasion.

+MUSIM gap and measurement gap occasions are considered colliding if at least one of the following conditions is met:

+- the MUSIM gap and measurement gap occasions are fully or partially overlapping in time domain, or

+- the distance between any two occasions is equal to or smaller than 4ms.